 This way it is possible to create a tree of branches, that resembles an organizational chart.
 Each tree is totally separated from its siblings so that users in one tree have no knowledge whatsoever of the existence of other trees, nor its members, data, etc. In fact, you can create branches with their own, unique URL.

-An example will help: Suppose our platform hosts training for 2 different organisations, called “Acme” and “FooBar”.
-Let's assume that Acme has departments called “Marketing”, “Management”, “Sales” and FooBar has “Partners”, “Affiliates” and “Stores”, with the latter having 2 additional subbranches.
+An example will help: Suppose our platform hosts training for 2 different organizations, called “Acme” and “FooBar”.
+Let's assume that Acme has departments called “Marketing”, “Management”, “Sales” and FooBar has “Partners”, “Affiliates” and “Stores”, with the latter having 2 additional sub branches.
 Their structure would be like this: